Effort Over Convenience

 Once I had the car, Isabella and I headed over.
 I picked up Eve and dropped Isabella off so we could run a few errands together.

-At Walmart, I grabbed a birthday cake and candles—three and one.
+At the store, I grabbed a birthday cake and candles—three and one.
 Not thirty-one.
 Sixty-one.
 Even if she prefers to think otherwise.

-I also picked up Pokémon Monopoly.
-I knew she collects Monopoly games, and I knew she likes Pokémon.
+I also picked up a themed board game that matched something she enjoys collecting.
 It felt like a thoughtful overlap—and surprisingly, it was the most affordable option there, which mattered since I'm actively trying to be careful with money.

 I picked up pizza for the birthday too.